 It is important to note that social auditing can complement government reporting or financial auditing.
 While other types of audits are mostly documented, social audit is carried out through real activity inspection.
 That is why social auditing can complement other types of audits and evaluations by exposing a non-lit issue in other formats.

 Social auditing is a flexible tool that can be adapted to the specific situation of a particular community.
 There are many specific methods.
 So we’re going to talk about three main methods: сitizen report card, Community scorecard, and actual inspections.
 But more on that later.

-The development of the methodology of social auditing was carried out with the support of the Kingdom of the Netherlands.
+The development of the methodology of social auditing was carried out within the framework of the LOCUS: Leaders of Communities in Ukrainian South project with the support of the MATRA Programme of the Kingdom of the Netherlands.